RaphaelKimmig/Gnome-Presentation-Mode/README.md

 ## About

 Gnome Shell Extension Inhibit Applet is a gnome shell extension that gives you the ability to inhibit auto-suspend or screensaver from activating, simular to the original applet in gnome 2.
-It will add a new menu on the panel with a dynamically changing icon to allow the user to see if the inhibit applet is on without having to open the menu.
+It will add a new button on the panel with a dynamically changing icon to allow the user to see if the inhibit applet is active.
+Text describing the current state is shown on mouse hover.

 ![Screenshot](https://github.com/RaphaelKimmig/Gnome-Presentation-Mode/raw/master/Screenshot.png)

 ## Installation instructions:

 Install it via extensions.gnome.org:

 https://extensions.gnome.org/extension/233/inhibit-applet/

 It's much easier than installing manually.

 If you wish to install it manually, just copy the "inhibit-applet@alexjnewt.hotmail.com" folder into:
 ~/.local/share/gnome-shell/extensions

 ## Licensing, etc